adamtorres/unit-convert/README.md

 # unit-convert
 Easily convert units to different quantities.

-For conveniance, abbreviations are accepted, where an attempt will be made to calculate the type based on the other inputs (eg. "m" can evaluate as either "minute" or "metre").
+For convenience, abbreviations are accepted, where an attempt will be made to calculate the type based on the other inputs (eg. "m" can evaluate as either "minute" or "metre").

 ## Example Usage
 ```python